graeter-group/sith/doc/tutorials/stretching/tutorial_stretching.rst

 Extract Forces
 --------------

 With stretched structures computed, the next step is to extract the forces in a format readable by `sith`.

-First, calculate the forces with:
+You can do this using :bashscript:`sith.g09_stretching.find_forces` for each structure:

 .. code-block:: bash

-  sith find_forces -c -p "G-stretched" -v
+  sith find_forces -c -f "G-stretched<n>.chk" -p stretched -v

 This creates a **forces/** directory containing `G-forces<n>.<ext>` files,
-with `<ext>` = `com`, `log`, `chk`.
+with `<ext>` = `com`, `log`, `chk` and `fchk`.
+The fchk includes the necessary information for energy distribution analysis.

-Next, extract the forces into a format for `sith`:
+Internally, these are generated using :code:`formchk -3 G-force<n>.chk`  and
+the corresponding Gaussian log file formatted according to :mod:`sith.readers.g09_reader`.

+Instead of doing it one by one, you can compute all at once in parallel using:

 .. code-block:: bash

-  sith extract_forces -c -d "forces"

-This produces `.fchk` files, which include the necessary information for energy distribution analysis.
-Internally, these are generated using :code:`formchk -3 G-force<n>.chk`  and the corresponding Gaussian log file formatted according to :mod:`sith.readers.g09_reader`.
+  for i in G-stretched*.chk
+  do
+    sith find_forces -c -f $i -p stretched -v & done

 -----------------
 Run SITH Analysis